Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started.md

 ## Downloading the data files

+Check [Prerequisite](./prerequisite.mdx) for more details on creating Illumina API key to use Illumina Connected Annotation and its utilities.

 To download the latest data sources (or update the ones that you already have), use the following command to automate the download from S3:

 ```bash